vedangwartikar/website/content/about/index.md

   - Django
 ---

-I'm a software engineer by day and a cinephile by night.
-Currently, I am working with [Persistent](https://www.persistent.com/) on [IBM's Power8](https://www.ibm.com/it-infrastructure/power) platform for the Open-Source community.
+I'm a techie by day and a cinephile by night.
+I am student as of now, but in the past I have worked with [Persistent](https://www.persistent.com/) on [IBM's Power8](https://www.ibm.com/it-infrastructure/power) platform for the Open-Source community.
 I believe I have decent experience in Data Science, which I garnered during my internship at [Sirpi](https://www.sirpi.io/), a start-up based out in Bangalore.
 Prior to that, I interned at a FinTech start-up [RhythmFlows](https://rhythmflows.com/) where I lead a small team for 4 interns for an Analytics and a Bank Reconciliation project.

 I'm a huge fan of the open-source community and I have self-hosted my own movie, photo and cloud server on a VPS.
 Here's a self-hosted photo album from the trek - [Andharban Valley](https://photos.vedang.dev/share/WZ5HJIO4) which I recently visited, and here's my [Self-hosted Resume](https://resume.vedang.dev/).
-Want to play the famous game Wordle?
-Dive right in at [wordle.vedang.dev](https://wordle.vedang.dev)
+Want to play chess with me?
+Head to [chess.vedang.dev](https://chess.vedang.dev).
+Have a chat (filled with awkward silences) with me?
+Book your time [here](https://vedang.youcanbook.me).

 Other than coding (most of which includes debugging), I love to play the Piano.